-- Publications: NCSES publishes data from this survey annually in detailed statistical tables in the series Federal Funds for Research and Development and the Science and Engineering State Profiles series.
+- Publications: NCSES publishes data from this survey annually in the detailed tabular data series Federal Funds for Research and Development and the Science and Engineering State Profiles series.
 Historical information is also available from NSF's Integrated Science and Engineering Resources Data System (WebCASPAR).

 8. Contact Information

-For additional information about this survey, or the methodology report, contact the Project Officer listed below:
+For additional information about this survey, or the methodology report, contact the Project Officer:

 Research and Development Statistics Program